sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fail2ban-server</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Core server component for Fail2Ban
+Short desc    : Core server component for Fail2Ban
 URL          : http://fail2ban.sourceforge.net/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package contains the core server components for Fail2Ban with minimal
+Descript     : This package contains the core server components for Fail2Ban with minimal
              : dependencies.
 You can install this directly if you want to have a small
              : installation and know what you are doing.
 ```